fayaz12g/fayaz.one/README.md

-# The FAYAZ.ONE Game Pack, includes the following games:
+# The FAYAZ.ONE Game Pack
+Click a game to learn more:

 ![Improvimania Logo](./client/src/image/title.png)